trytoolchest/lug/README.md

         <img src="https://img.shields.io/discord/1016544715128176721?labelColor=212121&color=304FFE&label=discord" /></a>
 </p>

-**Lug**  is an open-source package that lets you run Python functions in any Docker container.
+Lug is an open source package that redirects Python calls to `subprocess.run`, `subprocess.Popen`, and `os.system` into any Docker container.
+This makes these system-level Python calls behave the same way on different machines, without requiring any changes to the Docker container.

-Lug runs the packaged function and Docker containers on your own computer or in the cloud.
+Lug also packages the Python function and Docker container, so you can easily run both in the cloud via Lug if needed.
+This lets you give more computing power to the functions that need it.
 ## Highlights

-- 📦 `subprocess.run`, `subprocess.Popen`, and `os.system` run in your container – for the dependencies you can't install with pip.
+- 📦 `subprocess.run`, `subprocess.Popen`, and `os.system` run in your container – for the dependencies you can't
+install with pip
 - 🐍 Use containers as-is, no need to add your Python version
 - ☁️ Run on your computer or in the cloud

-## What does Lug do?
-Lug redirects calls to `subprocess.run`, `subprocess.Popen`, and `os.system` to any Docker container.
-This makes these system-level calls behave the same way on different machines.

-Lug also packages the Python function and Docker container, so you can run it on the cloud if needed.
-This lets you give more computing power to the functions that need it.
+## Why use Lug?

+Some software – especially in bioinformatics and machine learning – can't be installed with `pip install`.
+Conda works in some cases, but for others a Docker container is the best solution.
+Lug makes the Docker container easier to work with from Python.

+The same software is often resource intensive.
+Lug remote execution can give you more power for that software, and the function that calls it.

 ## Prerequisites